Wednesday, October 20, 2021 / 10:33 AM / by

 Moody's conducts these periodic reviews through portfolio reviews in which Moody's reassesses the appropriateness of each outstanding rating in the context of the relevant principal methodology(ies), recent developments, and a comparison of the financial and operating profile to similarly rated peers.
 Since 1st January 2019, Moody's issues a press release following each periodic review announcing its completion.

-Moody's has now completed the periodic review of a group of issuers that includes Nigeria and may include related ratings.
+Moody's has now completed the periodic review of a group of issuers that includes Nigeria and may include related ratings through a discussion held on 14 October 2021.
 The review did not involve a rating committee, and this publication does not announce a credit rating action and is not an indication of whether or not a credit rating action is likely in the near future; credit ratings and/or outlook status cannot be changed in a portfolio review and hence are not impacted by this announcement.

-The credit profile of Nigeria (issuer rating B2) reflects "ba1" economic strength, supported by the country's substantial oil and gas endowment and long-term growth prospects, though constrained by relatively low GDP per capita; "caa3" institutions and governance strength, with very weak institutional capacity, high levels of corruption, and very poor policy effectiveness; "ba1" fiscal strength, with low levels of public debt but a high interest payments to revenue ratio explained by an underdeveloped revenue base, itself overly reliant on hydrocarbon revenues; and "ba" susceptibility to event risk driven by political risk, due to a fractious political landscape, militancy in the Niger Delta, and violence in the north-east that aggravates income inequality.
+The credit profile of Nigeria (issuer rating B2) reflects "ba2" economic strength, supported by the country's substantial oil and gas endowment and long-term growth prospects, though constrained by very low GDP per capita; "caa3" institutions and governance strength, with very weak institutional capacity, high levels of corruption, and very poor policy effectiveness; "b1" fiscal strength, with relatively low levels of public debt but a high and deteriorating interest payments to revenue ratio explained by an underdeveloped revenue base, itself over-reliant on hydrocarbon revenues; and "ba" susceptibility to event risk driven by political risk, due to a fractious political landscape, militancy in the Niger Delta, and violence in the north-east that aggravates income inequality.